bmaltais/musubi-tuner-gui/README.md

 Contributions to the GUI code are welcome.
 This project uses [uv](https://github.com/astral-sh/uv) as the Python package manager to facilitate cross-platform use.
 The aim is to support Linux and Windows, with potential MacOS support pending contributions.

-Work towards a Minimum Viable Product (MVP) will be done in the `dev` branch.
-The `main` branch will remain empty until there is a consensus on a viable first release.

 ## Installation

 The installation process will be improved and automated in the future.
 For now, follow these steps: